nickserv/danamccurdy.com/_posts/2016-07-19-making-pie.md

 ---
 title: Making Pie
 category: life
+published: true
 ---

 When life gives you lemons,
 make key lime pie
-(the new kind,
+(a new kind,
-with lemons,
+with lemons
 instead of limes!).